-Considering the average scores obtained from the test (30.67 and 20.80, respectively), we can claim that if the manager opts for low-quality information disclosure in a weak internal controls environment and the shareholder imposes a high expected return strategy, the manager's average benefits will be higher compared to when they choose high-quality information disclosure and the shareholder imposes a low expected return.
+Considering the average scores obtained from the test (30.67 and 20.80, respectively), we can claim that if the manager opts for low-quality information disclosure in a weak internal controls environment.
+If the shareholder imposes a high expected return strategy, the manager's average benefits will be higher than when they choose high-quality information disclosure.
+The shareholder imposes a low expected return.
 Therefore, the answer to the second sub-question is also affirmative.

 The positive answer to sub-questions (1-1) and (1-2) confirms that the equilibrium is established at point (t_1, q_1, c_1) .
-It means that if weak internal controls are established in the environment, the manager will reach an equilibrium by sending a signal of low-quality information disclosure and the shareholder with the high expected return.
+If weak internal controls are established in the environment, the manager will reach an equilibrium by signalling low-quality information disclosure and the shareholder with a high expected return.